-- Unit 2: Global Political Economy and the Rise of New Ecological Social Movements
+- Unit 2: Lenses on Ecological Social Movements

-- Unit 5: Social Movements and the Future of Humanity
+- Unit 5: Social Movements and Social Change

-Your final grade in CMNS 385 is based on the grades you achieve on five Critical Commentaries (one per unit), five Current Events Assignments (one per unit), a Research Paper Proposal, an Annotated Bibliography for the Research Paper, and the Final Research Paper itself.
-To receive credit for the course, you must achieve a minimum overall course grade of "D" (50 percent).
+Your final grade in CMNS 385 is based on the grades you achieve on the following graded elements: five critical commentaries (one per unit), a research proposal, a literature review, and a final examination.
+To receive credit for the course, you must achieve a minimum grade of D (50 percent) on the final examination and a minimum overall course grade of D (50 percent).